HarperDB/documentation/docs/developers/applications/index.md

 	...
 ```

-This will allow requests to url like / to be directly resolved to this resource.
+This will allow requests to the root url `/` to be directly resolved to this resource.

 ## Define Custom Data Sources

-We can also directly implement the Resource class and use it to create new data sources from scratch that can be used as endpoints.
+We can also directly implement the `Resource` class and use it to create new data sources from scratch that can be used as endpoints.
 Custom resources can also be used as caching sources.
 Let's say that we defined a `Breed` table that was a cache of information about breeds from another source.
 We could implement a caching table like:

 ```javascript
 const { Breed } = tables; // our Breed table